-The Company is working to acquire the environmental permits for further drilling at Ivana.
-In the meantime, field work in 2024 concentrated on surface exploration.
+Field work in 2024 concentrated on surface exploration while permitting for additional drilling was underway.
 This included mapping, soil and pit sampling, auger drilling and the first isotopic survey.
 The isotopic technique was concentrated in the Ivana sector, where anomalous isotopic patterns or footprints identified at the Ivana deposit will be compared with samples collected at other areas of known mineralization, like Ivana Central, in order to assist in defining or confirming new drill targets.
 If successful, this technique will be used as a regional tool to identify new targets and vector drilling for the potential discovery of blind uranium mineralization throughout the 145-km long AGP.